216 – Work Hours

 III.
 Procedure

-When an Employee is Considered “On-Duty” and “Off-Duty”:
+A. When an Employee is Considered “On-Duty” and “Off-Duty”:

 Note: The below reference to leaving Harris County refers to those employees leaving Harris County at the end of their assigned duty hours or shift.
 You remain on-duty if you leave Harris County as a direct result of your official duties as authorized by HCSO policy or procedures.

-A. County-wide Assignment (e.g., Vehicular Crimes Division, Crime Scene Unit, Canine, etc.):
+1. County-wide Assignment (e.g., Vehicular Crimes Division, Crime Scene Unit, Canine, etc.):

 You are considered on-duty when you sign-on (SO) and are in Harris County.
 You are considered off-duty when you go off-duty (OD) or leave Harris County.

-B. Assignment to a District:
+1. Assignment to a District:

 You are considered on-duty when you SO and are in the district of assignment.
-You are off-duty when you OD and leave the district.
+You are considered off-duty when you OD and leave the district.
 If you live in the district, you are off-duty when you OD.

-C. Assignment to a Specific Location:
+1. Assignment to a Specific Location:

 You are considered on-duty when you SO and are enroute to that location.
 You are considered off-duty when you OD from the assignment.